Fair processing notice – Patients

 This fair processing notice provides information about the personal data we process, why we process it and how we process it.

 HFH Healthcare is the data controller of the personal data you provide.
-We have appointed as and they will have day to day responsibility for ensuring that we comply with the Data Protection Legislation and for dealing with any requests we receive from individuals exercising their rights under the Data Protection Legislation.
+We have appointed a Data Protection Officer and they will have day to day responsibility for ensuring that we comply with information requests and the Data Protection Legislation.

 Why do we process your personal data?